saniabeniwal/ist-folder/README.md

-# ist-folder
+# 1st-folder
-first git repository.
+ This is my first git repository.